Heartland (Canadian TV series): Supporting

 Luke is a troubled foster kid that Clint brings to Heartland hoping Amy and Ty could help him.
 Over time and despite some difficulties, he becomes a part of the family.
 After his biological mother realizes she should not have custody of him, it is decided it is in the boy's best interest to remain at Heartland.
-In season 13 Amy and Ty become his foster parents.
+In season 13 Amy and Ty become his foster parents briefly before he goes back home to his mom.
+He is never mentioned again.